 - Make sure it is well-sealed and airtight.

 - Place in freezer.

 - Freezer will preserve up to 2 years.

-You should allow some extra time for preparing the vegetable oil for use when you remove it from the freezer.
+You should allow some extra time to prepare the vegetable oil for use when you remove it from the freezer.

 You will need to warm the vegetable oil for use.
-If your freezer did reach freezing temperatures for the vegetable oil, you may need to allow some thawing time before you use.
+If your freezer did reach freezing temperatures for the vegetable oil, you may need to allow some thawing time before you use it.